atomicdata-dev/atomic-data-docs/src/authentication.md

 1. Create a signed Authentication object, as described above.
 2. Serialize it as JSON-AD, then as a base64 string.
-3. Store it in a Cookie
+3. Store it in a Cookie:
-   1. It needs to be
+   1. Name the cookie `atomic_session`
    2. The expiration date of the cookie should be set, and should match the expiration date of the Authentication Resource.
    3. Set the `Secure` attribute to prevent Man-in-the-middle attacks over HTTP